 - Licensed Residential Care Administrator who will direct the day-to-day operations of the community

-What type of training will your staff receive?
+What type of training do your staff receive?

 - Personal Care Attendants (PCA) complete a 50-hour training program developed and required by Maine’s Department of Health and Human Services in order to prepare them for providing resident personal care